On this page

 Read the requirements and how to meet them for your service type:

-- HS31 for home-based services (other people in the home)
+- HS31 Use of alcohol and other substances (other people in the home) – home-based services

 Under New Zealand law, children under 7 years old must use an approved child restraint suitable for their age and size.
 If a child is 7 years old, they must be secured in a restraint if available in the vehicle.